-Hilbert's Hyperbolic Axiom of Parallels: $\forall l$, P, a limiting parallel ray exists, and it is not \perp to the \perp from P to l.
+Hilbert's Hyperbolic Axiom of Parallels: $\forall l$, P, a limiting parallel ray exists, and it is not \bot to the \bot from P to l.

 Contrast the negation of HE, p.
 250.

 Definitions: A Hilbert plane obeying this axiom is a hyperbolic plane.
 A non-Euclidean plane satisfying Dedekind's axiom is a real hyperbolic plane.